All Episodes

 We do have a president with all kinds of crony capitalism scandals.

-Maybe something where several donors got billions of tax dollars to run phony companies orchestrated by the energy secretary into bankruptcy.
+Maybe something where several donors got billions of tax dollars to run phony companies orchestrated by the Energy Secretary into bankruptcy.

 Oh, wait, Romney does have that to run against.

-That doesn't matter.
+It doesn't matter.

 Now, in this election cycle, Republicans are stuck with having to harp about scandals where Americans and Mexicans have been murdered.